prebid/prebid.github.io/prebid-server/endpoints/openrtb2/auction.md

 }
 ```

-Both `bids` and `vastxml` are optional, but one of the two is required.
-Thils property will have no effect
+Both `bids` and `vastxml` are optional, but one of the two is required for cache to function.
-unless `request.ext.prebid.targeting` is also set in the request.
+This property will have no effect unless `request.ext.prebid.targeting` is also set in the request.

 If `bids` is present, Prebid Server will make a _best effort_ to include these extra
 `bid.ext.prebid.targeting` keys: